 Consolidating your credit card debt into your mortgage or another loan with a lower interest rate may be a good idea to save money.
 It's always important to seek advice from an expert to see if this strategy makes sense for you.
 Our finance experts can help you with this.

-Choosing your best option should involve creating a budget, being brutally honest about your self control when it comes to spending and repayments and then finding the fastest and lowest interest option to clear your debt.
+Choosing your best option should involve creating a budget and being brutally honest about your self control when it comes to spending and repayments.

 Once you've set your plan in place, aim to stick to it.
 At all costs you should avoid paying only the minimum monthly repayment or you could be in a cycle of debt that is never resolved!